 ST Foundation’s Presence

-The Foundation was then able to answer the growing demands for support, bringing education to big cities, small towns, and remote villages, facilitating e-literacy by giving access to computers to as many people as possible.
+The Foundation then met the rising demand for support by bringing education to big cities, small towns, and remote villages and promoting e-literacy by providing computers to as many people as possible.

-Today, after 14 years, the Foundation manages 28 operational labs in 12 different areas, working with public schools, universities, NGOs, and private organizations.
-The activities are organized through a local NGO: Bridge the Digital Divide Sierra Leone, which has become the Foundation’s operational arm in the country.
+After 14 years, the Foundation operates 28 labs in 12 locations with public schools, universities, NGOs, and private groups.
+The Foundation works in the country through Bridge the Digital Divide Sierra Leone, a local NGO.

-Sierra Leone is the best success story due to the activities’ performance, which has been made possible by the extraordinary commitment of all the involved stakeholders.
-Based on these considerations, the Foundation decided to:
+Sierra Leone’s performance is the best success tale due to the extraordinary commitment of all stakeholders.
+Accordingly, the Foundation decided to:

-- Bring the Tablet for Kids course to the country in September 2018.
-This decision aimed to offer the eager to learn, younger generation the right tools they needed to approach technology.
+- Bring the Tablet For Kids Course to the country in September 2018.
+This decision aimed to offer the eager-to-learn, younger generation the tools they needed to approach technology.

-- Test a new course for Visually Impaired People (ICVI) in October 2019.
+- Test a new course for Visually Impaired People (IC4VI) in October 2019.
 Through this initiative, the Foundation sought to increase its impact by reaching and addressing the needs of at-risk beneficiaries.

-2022 has begun on a very positive note.
-We are proud to announce that our local partner BDD Sierra Leone became a UNICEF partner.
-It started working on a challenging project that has the target of reaching 10,000 adolescent Sierra Leonean girls nationwide that will be supported to join and complete the ST Foundation Introduction to Computer Basic (ICB) course.
-Applicants from Junior and Senior Secondary Schools and out-of-school community members will be invited to apply to the course.
-It will serve as a stepping stone toward a new cohort of digitally literate adolescent girls in Sierra Leone, thereby increasing their future employability.
+In 2022 the activity was organized almost at a normal pace and was a very positive year for DU activities.
+We are, in fact, proud to highlight that our local partner BDD Sierra Leone became a UNICEF partner.
+It started working on a challenging project that targeted 10,000 adolescent Sierra Leonean girls nationwide who were supported to join and complete the ST Foundation Introduction to Computer Basic (ICB) course.
+Applicants from Junior and Senior Secondary Schools and out-of-school community members were invited to apply to the course.
+This Program helped Sierra Leonean adolescent girls become digitally literate and more employable.